Starting a new position in a new company can often seem overwhelming. New faces, new environment – you get it.

 Inspired by these employee handbook examples?
 Browse the Venngage employee handbook templates and get started creating your handbook today.

-How do I write an employee handbook?
+How to write an employee handbook?

 Step 1: Write the outline of your employee handbook